 2.4 Model Performance Evaluation Criteria

-Four indices, Normalized Root Mean Square Error (NRMSE), Coefficient of Variation of RMSE (CVRMSE), and Mean Absolute Error (MAE), and Mean Absolute Percentage Error (MAPE), are used for model performance evaluation.(Shcherbakov et al. 2013)(Shcherbakov et al. n.d.)
+Four indices in the two groups: absolute forecasting errors (Mean Absolute Error (MAE)), measures based on percentage errors ( Normalized Root Mean Square Error (NRMSE), Coefficient of Variation of RMSE (CVRMSE), and and Median Absolute Percentage Error (MdAPE)), are used for model performance evaluation.
+It should be noted MdAPE is selected since it is more resistant to outliers than Mean Absolute Percentage Error (MAPE)(Shcherbakov et al. 2013).